Mayor Alison Kerr –

 - A Police Advisory Committee has been created to provide citizens input into police administration.

-- The city now financially contributes to Casa de Noche Buena, a new homeless shelter for women in Seaside.
+- The city now financially contributes to Casa de Noche Buena, a new homeless shelter for women in Seaside and the Veterans standdown, which provides community services for homeless veterans.

 - Mayor Kerr wrote and presented first-ever proclamations to recognize our LGBTQ+ community and racial diversity to promote tolerance and acceptance of all.